How a bespoke oak commission comes together for you.

 Delivery or installation.

-Finished furniture is prepared for delivery.
-Built-in or fitted pieces are discussed separately depending on access, location, and installation requirements.
+Finished furniture is wrapped and delivered UK-wide.
+Built-in and fitted pieces are arranged separately, depending on access, location, and installation requirements.

 Note

-Delivery is arranged carefully around the piece, the home, and the final placement.
+Delivery is planned around the piece, the route into the home, and the final placement.

 Timeframes depend on the piece.

-We will always discuss the expected timeframe before a commission is confirmed.
+We will always agree the expected timeframe with you before a commission is confirmed.

-Finished oak cabinet wrapped carefully for delivery in a quiet workshop setting
+Finished oak cabinet wrapped and ready for UK-wide delivery in the workshop

 Pricing reflects material, scale, and detail.

-Every piece is priced individually because size, oak selection, construction detail, finish, and delivery requirements all affect the final cost.
+Every piece is priced on its own, because size, oak selection, joinery, finish, and delivery all feed into the final cost.
+There is no fixed price list for bespoke work.

-After the initial enquiry, we can usually give a broad indication before preparing a more detailed proposal.
+After your first enquiry we can usually give a broad figure before we prepare a more detailed proposal.

-If you are unsure about budget, include a range in the enquiry form and we will advise what may be realistic.
+If you are unsure about budget, put a range in the enquiry form and we will tell you honestly what is realistic.

 • Furniture type and dimensions